Happy 2018 Everyone! Here is my 2017 year in review.

 Instead of being so focused about protecting my family’s future by working so much, I should have spent more time enjoying the present.
 Life speed accelerates.
 Some changes will be made!
 Stay tuned for my 2018 goals and outlook post.

 Readers, how was your 2017?
 What were your hits and misses?
+2017 Year in review is a FS original post.
 Intro graphic by https://ckongsavage.com